CambridgeEngineering/PartIB-Computing-Device-Programming/activity-3.rst

 Task to complete
 ----------------

-- Adjust the brightness of a LED and of a halogen bulb.

-- Use a Peltier cell to transfer a constant amount of heat.

-- Temperature regulation: use temperature sensor and Peltier cell to regulate the temperature of a given test-surface to a desired temperature.
+The aim is to implement a simple temperature controller.

+Using a temperature sensor attached against one of the sides of a Peltier cell, your task is to keep constant the temperature it measures by transferring heat using the Peltier cell.
+The target temperature will be set in the code, and possibly changed by the user using the integrated button.
+The range of target temperatures should be close to ambient temperature (say within 5 degrees) to keep currents low enough.